JohnEarnest/ok/ike/Readme.md

 ------------
 For dynamic behavior, iKe will call a number of K functions (provided they have been defined) whenever certain events occur:

-- `tick`: called 30 times per second with no arguments.
 - `kd`: key down. provides a DOM keyCode as an argument.
 - `ku`: key up. provides a DOM keyCode as an argument.
 - `kx`: key typed. provides a DOM charCode as an argument.